 97530: Therapeutic Activities

-Definition: Direct (one-on-one) patient contact by the provider (use of dynamic activities to improve functional performance), each 15 minutes.
+Definition: Direct (one-on-one) patient contact by the provider (use of dynamic activities to improve functional performance), every 15 minutes.

 Key words here are “dynamic activities” and “functional performance.”
 Think of “dynamic” as “big” body movements or multi-segment movements.
 Think of “functional” as meaning “real-life” movements—like lifting, carrying, squatting, bending, jumping, and lunging.